 The Reconciliation of a Penitent (a.k.a. "confession") is based on Christ's commission to the Apostles to "bind and loose" sins on earth, thus continuing in the Church Our Lord's work of reconciling God and humanity through declaring forgiveness and speaking truthfully about the nature and character of sin.
 As part of their ordination, bishops and priests are given the authority to declare God's forgiveness.
 This is exercised in Liturgy though the absolution following general confession, as well as at sacramental confession.

 Originally, the Church knew nothing of the practice of making a confession alone to a priest.
 In the early period of Christianity (and in some traditions still), confession was made out loud to the entire assembly.
-This demonstrates a deep and courageous understanding of the worshipping community as a body of people all in need of forgiveness, all desiring to be reconciled with each other and to pray for each other's reconciliation.
+This demonstrates a deep and courageous understanding of the Church as Christ's redemptive Body at work in the world, and as a body of people all in need of forgiveness, all desiring to be reconciled with each other and to pray for each other's reconciliation.
 In the Eastern Orthodox tradition, this ancient practice is echoed in the still-current way of making a confession privately to a priest during the liturgy, off to the side of the chancel area, but still in a semi-public location.

 The significance of confession for ancient Christianity was deeply connected to baptism.
-When one became a part of Christ's body through birth in the font and receiving the Holy Spirit in anointing, the Christian was no longer an alienated individual, but a person in the deepest sense: one who was now in a restored relationship with God the Holy Trinity (whose nature is personal relationship in love), the Creation, the neighbor, and the true self in Christ.
+When one became a part of Christ's body through birth in the font and receiving the Holy Spirit in anointing, the Christian was no longer an alienated individual, but a person in the deepest sense: one who was now in a restored relationship with God the Holy Trinity, the Creation, the neighbor, and the true self in Christ.
 Sin after baptism damages the health of this "spiritual organism," requiring healing to repair the damage done to this loving communion.
 Thus, confession's true meaning is connected to the healing ministry of Christ seen in the Gospels and lived out in the Church's continual offering of pastoral care, intercession, and reconciliation.

-In the Western part of the Church, confession of sins was gradually removed to the privacy of a meeting between the "penitent" and the "confessor" at a time outside of the public conduct of the Liturgy, though often in the church building itself.
+In the Western part of the Church, confession of sins was gradually removed to the privacy of a meeting between the penitent and the confessor at a time outside of the public conduct of the Liturgy, though often in the church building itself.
 This was accompanied by a change in expressed character.
 Now confession came to have a judicial character, based on the image of the Last Judgment in the Gospels and the Book of Revelation.
 Slowly and at times imperceptibly, the priest moved from being a physician of the soul to a deputy judge.
 The entire nature of confession became a type of transaction: I commit this infraction against the Church's "code of legal conduct" and must pay the prescribed penalty through a penance imposed by a spiritual bureaucrat.
 Once this was done, one could feel "justified" and then make a "worthy" communion or (more importantly) be "properly" prepared to die and meet the criteria for escaping damnation.
-Undermined was the deep connection with baptism or the profound personal encounter between one in need of healing and the Church's mission of healing in the Liturgy of the Faithful or even in the more limited encounter with that mission through the person of a priest's witness and ministry on behalf of the whole Church.
+All this undermined the deep connection with baptism or the profound personal encounter between one in need of healing and the Church's mission of healing.

 But, in the Anglican tradition, a curious thing occurred.
 While the stand-alone rite of sacramental confession was removed and largely replaced with a general confession in most services, it did survive in one particular context: the service of healing (then called "The Visitation of the Sick").
 Indeed, in this service, a great deal of effort was put into a thorough examination of one's faith and practice.
 Everything from a recommitment to basic baptismal faith (the Apostles' Creed was reaffirmed), to forgiveness of those with whom the sick person was at enmity, to the right use of one's possessions and wealth (with emphasis on giving to the poor and needy) was covered in detail.